dataddo/sshrelay/README.md

 go install github.com/prochac/sshrelay@latest
 ```

-Or you can download the binary from
+Without Go, you can download the binary from
 the [releases page](https://github.com/prochac/sshrelay/releases).

-Or you can install it with the provided installation script.
+Or on Linux, you can install it with the provided installation script, that will
+install it as a systemd service.

 ```
 sudo bash <(curl -sSL https://raw.githubusercontent.com/prochac/sshrelay/master/install.sh)